StackOverflowIsBetterThanAnyAI/ad-blocker/README.md

-Keep your screen ad-free with this Chrome extension.
+Keep your screen ad-free with this Chrome extension. <br/>
+In order to get this repository work as a Chrome extension, execute `npm run build`.